 </script>

-When the page the JS function named ShowAllReservation() is called.
-In this function I am making an AJAX call to my API.
-So first I create an XMLHttpRequest object like this:
+When the page loads the JS function named ShowAllReservation() is called.
+In this function I am making use of XMLHttpRequest (XHR) object to call the Web API:

 var xhttp = new XMLHttpRequest();

-Then I make an HTTP GET type request to the URL of my API’s method that has the task to return all these reservations.
-In my case this URL is:
+I am making an HTTP GET type request to the URL of my API’s method which will return all these reservations.
+This URL is:

 https://localhost:44324/api/Reservation